DEFRA/ai-sdlc-code-analysis-admin/to-do.md

 **Refactor**
 - [ ] Separate model for return in GET API, instead of underlying state model
 - [ ] Health - not checking full stack
+- [ ] Change the code_chunker to use the LangChain Antrhopic LLM functions

 **Rules**
 - [ ] Remove __init__ everywhere